CumulusNetworks/docs/content/cumulus-netq-42/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/CL-Upgrade-LCM.md

 You can upgrade Cumulus Linux from between the following releases:

 - 3.6.z to later versions of 3.y.z
+- 3.6.0 or later to 4.2.0 or later versions of 4.y.z
 - 4.y to later versions of 4.y.z
-- 3.6.0 or later to 4.2.0 or later versions of 4.y.z
+- 4.4.z to 5.0.z
+- 5.0.z to 5.1.z

 {{<notice warning>}}

-NetQ LCM does not support upgrading switches to Cumulus Linux 5.
-To upgrade to Cumulus Linux 5.0 or above, see the {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/cumulus-linux/Installation-Management/Upgrading-Cumulus-Linux/" text="Upgrading Cumulus Linux">}} documentation.
+When upgrading to Cumulus Linux 5.y, LCM backs up and restores flat file configurations in Cumulus Linux.
+After you upgrade to Cumulus Linux 5.0, running NVUE configuration commands replaces the configuration in the applicable configuration files and removes any configuration restored by NetQ LCM.
+See {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/cumulus-linux/Installation-Management/Upgrading-Cumulus-Linux/" text="Upgrading Cumulus Linux">}} for additional information.

 {{</notice>}}